luphysics/PyMODA/docs/core-knowledge.md

 Some Linux distributions have a version of `python3` which is too old to meet the requirements.
 In this case, you may need to install a newer version; for example, on Ubuntu you can use the [deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) to install newer Python versions.

-If you've installed a newer Python version, it will have a specific command such as `python3.8`.
+> Note: If you've installed a newer Python version, it will have a specific command such as `python3.8`.
 Use it instead of `python3`.

 ---